-Second, if ovulating, is it at the right time?
+Is ovulation at the right time?

-Late ovulation means your egg may be overripe, and not suitable for conception.
+If ovulation is too late, your egg may be overripe, and not suitable for conception.
 Your fertile cervical mucus may be gone, and your uterine lining not sufficient.
 Late ovulation is often caused by PCOS.

-Luteal phase insufficiency
+Is your Luteal phase insufficient?

 Signs of luteal phase insufficiency:

-- You ovulate close to cycle day 14, but then start your period less than 10 days later.
+- You ovulate close to cycle day 14 but then start your period less than 10 days later.